tgihf/cyber-reference-notes/web-applications/frameworks/apache/apache.md

 ## Interesting Files & Directories

+This is very similar to [[nginx#Interesting Files Directories|Nginx's interesting files and directories]].

 ### `/etc/apache2/sites-available/`

 Contains configuration files for all of the **available** (but not necessarily enabled) Apache Virtual Hosts, each of which is its own web site with its own configuration.